Pennsylvania man arrested in deadly road rage stabbing

 Two drivers in Pennsylvania engaged in a road rage confrontation on Monday that left one man stabbed to death and another in police custody, authorities said.

-Both men were driving South on Route 61 in Schuylkill County around 2 p.m. when the conflict began, Pennsylvania State Police said.
+Both men were driving south on Route 61 in Schuylkill County around 2 p.m. when the conflict began, Pennsylvania State Police said.

 MAN KILLED IN GEORGIA AFTER LUNGING AT OFFICERS WITH KNIFE: POLICE